yewshengkai/main/collated/main/karrui.md

     /**
      * Validates given avatar.
-     * Invokes ProcessImage for processing of storage of avatar
+     * Invokes ProcessImageUtil for processing of storage of avatar
      * @throws IllegalValueException if given path string is invalid.
      */
     public Avatar(String path) throws IllegalValueException {